Flashcards are non-gradable activities designed to allow learners to review content and help them commit it to memory.

 - The due date and time.

-- Whether you want to allow late submissions, and, if so, what the late rule and grace period rules are.
+- Whether you want to allow late submissions, if so, select the late admission rule and grace period allowed.

 Select Choose Objective to align the activity with one or more objectives.